 If you find yourself in the situation of needing to make a claim, you will need to find a suitable compliant claims management company or solicitor to manage the process for you.
 This is one of the most important things to get right, as you only get one shot at maximising the potential payout that your claim may represent.
 If you choose the wrong company, and they manage your claim inadequately, your compensation settlement could well be lower than it should be.
 Here are a few questions you should ask:

-- Is the claims management company approved by the Claims Regulation Monitoring & Compliance Unit (Claims Management Regulator) and do you have authorised status to operate within the industry under The Compensation Act 2006?
+- Is the claims management company approved & regulated by the Financial Conduct Authority?
+Do they have authorised status to operate within the industry under The Compensation Act 2006?

-- If so, what is the claims management company’s CRM Number?
-Any such number can be checked out at: www.claimsregulation.gov.uk/search.aspx
+- If so, what is the claims management company’s FCA authorisation number?
+Any such number can be checked out on the Financial Conduct Authorities financial services register.

 - What background and experience does the company or solicitor have?